Arithmetic duality for finite Galois modules over two-dimensional local fields of mixed characteristic: Duality for higher local fields

-\begin{remark}[need for pure inseparability] We do not use the full generality of \Lemma{duality restriction}.
-In \Theorem{mixed char}, the extension $l/k$ is prime-to-$p$ hence separable, which was easy.
-In \Theorem{equal char 0}, we only need consider $\QQ_\ell/\ZZ_\ell(d)$ and coefficients $G\in D_\ell(S_l)$, $G,H\in D(S_k)$ ; \textbf{(2.)} for the prime-to-$p$ part was easy and by \Lemma{finite coeffs equivalence}, points \textbf{(3.-4.)} reduce to claims over small étale sites, which follow from duality for finite étale maps (when $l/k$ is separable) and topological invariance (when $l/k$ is purely inseparable).
-The hard case of \Lemma{duality restriction}, \textit{i.e.} \Theorem{weil duality RP} for $l/k$ purely inseparable goes unused, as well as \Proposition{trace log dRW}, \Lemma{trace isomorphism}, and the equivalences $l_\RP\cong k_\RP$ and $l_\RPS\cong k_\RPS$ of \Lemma{base change RP}.3-4 (though we use \Lemma{base change RP}.3-4 to define $\pi:l_\RP\to k_\RP$ and $\pi:l_\RPS\to k_\RPS$). \end{remark}
+\begin{remark}[need for pure inseparability] We will not use the full generality of \Lemma{duality restriction}.
+In the proof of \Theorem{mixed char} we will consider an extension $l/k$ which is prime-to-$p$ hence separable.
+In \Theorem{equal char 0}, we will consider only $\QQ_\ell/\ZZ_\ell(d)$ and coefficients $G\in D_\ell(S_l)$, $G,H\in D(S_k)$ with $\ell\neq p$ ; by \Lemma{finite coeffs equivalence}, the lemma then reduces to claims over small étale sites, which follow from duality for finite étale maps (when $l/k$ is separable) and topological invariance (when $l/k$ is purely inseparable).
+The hard case of \Lemma{duality restriction}, \textit{i.e.} \Theorem{weil duality RP} for $l/k$ purely inseparable, goes unused, as well as \Proposition{trace log dRW}, \Lemma{trace isomorphism}, and the equivalences $\Spec l_\RP\cong\Spec k_\RP$ and $\Spec l_\RPS\cong\Spec k_\RPS$ of \Lemma{base change RP}.2-3. \end{remark}

 \begin{lemma}[mixed char restriction] Consider $K,k,S_K,S_k,R\Psi_{K/k}$ as in \Situation{mixed char setup}.
 Consider $L/K$ a finite extension with residue field $l$ (which is a finite, possibly not separable extension of $k$).
 Then one can analogously consider $S_L,S_l,R\Psi_{L/l}$ as in \Situation{mixed char setup}.
-There is a canonical isomorphism in $D(S_k)$ : natural in $G\in D(S_L)$, where $\pi_{L/K}:S_L\to S_K$ and $\pi_{l/k}:S_l\to S_k$ are induced by base change. \end{lemma}
+There is a canonical isomorphism in $D(S_k)$ : natural in $G\in D^+(S_L)$, where $\pi_{L/K}:S_L\to S_K$ and $\pi_{l/k}:S_l\to S_k$ are induced by base change. \end{lemma}

 For this proof we reduce to showing the equality on affine objects of $S_k$, which we do using \Lemma{interpretation char mixed}.
 We will use this strategy again several times, such as in \Lemma{RPsi computation} and \Lemma{char 0pp-0p interpretation}.
-We write it out properly here, but in subsequent proofs we will not as rigorously differentiate between $R\Psi_{K/k}^m$ and $R\tilde\Psi_{K/k}^m$.

 \begin{myproof}[of \Lemma{mixed char restriction}] The functor $\pi_{L/K,*}:\Sh(S_L)\to\Sh(S_K)$ is exact because $L/K$ is finite étale, and the functor $\pi_{l/k,*}:\Sh(S_l)\to\Sh(S_k)$ is exact by \Proposition{pushforward exactness}.2.
 The commutative diagram :